We’ve all been there: sweltering in an apartment during the hottest part of July. Not cool.

 Here are a few ways to bring your temperature down:

-• Freeze wearables: You’d be surprised: pajamas, bed sheets, pillows — even socks.
-To keep fabric from absorbing freezer flavors or sticking to icy shelves, place each item in a plastic bag.
+- Freeze wearables: You’d be surprised: pajamas, bed sheets, pillows — even socks.
+To keep the fabric from absorbing freezer flavors or sticking to icy shelves, place each item in a plastic bag.
 For longer-lasting results, mist your clothing items with a spray bottle before stashing them in the freezer.

-• Consider colder cuisine: Trading hot coffee for iced cafe is easy enough in summer months, but how about full meals that don’t require a hot stove?
+- Consider colder cuisine: Trading hot coffee for an iced cafe is easy enough in the summer months, but how about full meals that don’t require a hot stove?
 Try these recipes for cold dinners — followed by ice cream for dessert, of course.

 You don’t have to rely completely on your air conditioner in the summer, especially if your AC is about to be repaired quickly by a courteous maintenance staff.
 Kick back with an ice-cold beverage in your cooler home and enjoy!